Tencent/puerts/doc/unity/en/tutorial/js2cs.md

         lst.Add(2);
         lst.Add(4);
     ");
+    env.Dispose();
 }
 ```
-done easily!
+Done easily!

-> It should be noted that you may think, "Typescript supports generics, why not use them?"
+> It should be noted that you may think, "TypeScript supports generics, why not use them?"
 Unfortunately, TypeScript generics are only a compile-time concept.
 At runtime, JavaScript is still running, so puer.$generic is still needed to handle them.

 ----------------------------